SAJIB3489/sick_robot/README.md

 ## Overview

-This repository contains the necessary code and instructions to build and run a two-wheel robot equipped, and Sick Robot with SLAM capabilities using the Gmapping algorithm.
+This repository contains the necessary code and instructions to build and run a two-wheel robot equipped, and Sick 2D LiDAR with SLAM capabilities using the Gmapping algorithm.
 The robot uses two main wheels for movement and two caster wheels for balance.

 ## Features